mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 ## Troubleshooting

-NuGet will cache files related to a package to help improve performance.
-If you are running into issues, consider clearing the cache by running:
+To improve performance, NuGet caches files related to a package.
+If you encounter issues, clear the cache with this command:

 ```shell
 nuget locals all -clear